jgpasch/ng-noti/README.md

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.

-This project is a web app for managing SMS updates to changes in cryptocurrency prices.
-To run this project locally, you must also run the backend server.
+This project is a web app for managing SMS updates to changes in cryptocurrency prices. *To run this project locally, you must also run the backend server.*
 The most updated server is written using golang.
 It can be found here https://github.com/jgpasch/crypto-go.

 In the app, you create subscriptions to different cryptocurrencies, on which you set the percent of change upon which you wish to be notified for each currency.